CesiumGS/3d-tiles/README.md

 ```
 The top-level object in tiles.json has three properties: `propertes`, `geometricError`, and `root`.

 `propertes` is an object containing objects for each per-model property in the tileset.
 This tiles.json snippet is for 3D buildings so each tile has building models, and each building model has a height property (see the _Batch Table_ in the [Batched 3D Model](b3dm/README.md) tile format).
-The name of each object in `propertes` matches the name of each per-model property, and defines its `minimum` and `maximum` values, which is useful, for example, for creating color ramps for shading.
+The name of each object in `propertes` matches the name of each per-model property, and defines its `minimum` and `maximum` numeric values, which are useful, for example, for creating color ramps for styling.

-`geometricError` is the error, in meters, when the tileset is not rendered.
+`geometricError` is a nonnegative number that defines the error, in meters, when the tileset is not rendered.

-`root` defines the root tile using the JSON described in the [above section](#Tile-Metadata).  `root.geometricError` is not the same as `geometricError`.  `geometricError` is the error when the entire tileset is not rendered; `root.geometricError` is the error when only the root tile is rendered.
+`root` is an object that defines the root tile using the JSON described in the [above section](#Tile-Metadata).  `root.geometricError` is not the same as tile.json's top-level `geometricError`.  `geometricError` is the error when the entire tileset is not rendered; `root.geometricError` is the error when only the root tile is rendered.

-`root.children` is an array of child tiles.
-Each tile has a `box` fully enclosed by its parent tile's `box`, and, generally, a `geometricError` less than its parent tile's.
+`root.children` is an array of object that define child tiles.
+Each child tile has a `box` fully enclosed by its parent tile's `box`, and, generally, a `geometricError` less than its parent tile's `geometricError`.
 For leaf tiles, the length of this array is zero, and `children` may not be defined.

 See the [Q&A below](#Will-tiles.json-be-part-of-the-final-3D-Tiles-spec) for how tiles.json will scale to a massive number of tiles.